ECF/MCPToolGroups/README.md

 		// Add to server
 		server.addTools(toolspecs);
 ```
-As appropriate for the timing/lifecycle, they can also be dynamically removed
+As appropriate for the timing/lifecycle, the toolspecs can also be dynamically removed
 ```java
 		if (toolspecs != null) {
 			this.server.removeTools(toolspecs);
 			toolspecs = null;
 		}
 ```
-Once these specifications are added to a server, MCP clients are able to inspect the @McpTool and @McpToolParam descriptions of the tools in this group, use the descriptions to provide required input, take action and receive output (i.e. call the tool method) from all the tools in this group.
+Once these specifications are added to a server, MCP clients are able to inspect the @McpTool and @McpToolParam descriptions of the tools in this group, use the descriptions to provide required input, take action and receive output (i.e. call the tool method) from all the relevant tools in this group.
+Note that the ExampleTools has both sync and async tool methods, and the McpSyncServer and McpSyncServer get the appropriate types of tools from the ExampleTools interface class.

 Note that the use of Java interfaces in this way automatically adds MCP metadata (descriptions from the @McpTool and @McpToolParam) to the api contract.
 This can be easily duplicated in other languages...e.g.
 Python, C++, or Typescript via decorators, annotations, and abstract classes.